moebius-rex/primes/README.md

 ## Running the sieve implementations

 Once you've completed the installation steps described above, yoiu can run the implementations.
-To run them all back-to-back (make sure you are in the project top-level directory):
+To run them all back-to-back (make sure you are in the project home directory):

 ```
 % make